alicehwu/alicehwu.github.io/_pages/research.md

 - <a href="/files/Wu_employer_learning_in_CS.pdf" target="_self"> Reveal or Conceal?
 Employer Learning in the Labor Market for Computer Scientists</a> January 2025, Revise and Resubmit at *Econometrica* <br/>

-- The Race between Academia and Industry for AI Researchers (with Francesca Miserocchi and Savannah Noray) Coming soon.
+- <a href="https://www.dropbox.com/scl/fi/txulydhsd1dzqa8wo72bl/AI-researchers_Miserocchi_Noray_Wu.pdf?rlkey=y3ritrpa917kd2xc4euyq6oko&st=76mvfntr&dl=0" target="_blank">The Race between Academia and Industry for AI Researchers</a> (with Francesca Miserocchi and Savannah Noray) November 2025.

 - <a href="/files/DiAddario_Wu.pdf" target="_self">Firm Heterogeneity in the Identification and Reward of Inventors</a> (with Sabrina Di Addario) September 2025.